 Bubiana Conservancy and Matopos National Park

-With its towering granite outcrops and hidden cave networks, this destination provides the ideal environment for the most secretive big cats; leopards.
-Matopos National Park is also a great success story for the endangered rhino, with a now thriving population calling the park home.
+With its towering granite outcrops and hidden cave networks, Matopos National Park provides the ideal environment for the most secretive big cats; leopards.
+It is also home to a thriving rhino population.

 Participants will be based at the Bubiana Conservancy, a 50,000-hectare private reserve, where we have unrestricted access to explore the hiking trails, hidden caves and ancient cave art.

 Access to both the Conservancy and National Park at night allows you to hone your night guiding skills, listening to and identifying the various night noises and studying the stars.

 Hwange National Park